ADA-research/Sparkle/Examples/configuration_randomforest.md

 ### Generate a report

-Wait for configuration to be completed
+Wait for configuration to be completed.
+Note that in this case, the jobs are usually extremely short, so you may find no jobs running as they've already finished.

 ```bash
 sparkle jobs